Towards Multi-Modal Animal Pose Estimation: A Survey and In-Depth Analysis

-\begin{acks} We thank Andrew Zisserman for his excellent suggestions and for reviewing the paper.
-We would also like to thank Jiaxing Zhong, Ta-Ying Cheng, Xinyu Hou, Qian Xie, Shaokai Ye, Daniel Schofield, Eldar Insafutdinov, Tomas Jakab and Anjun Hu for the insightful discussion on pose estimation.
-We would like to thank \cite{3D_Recon_Survey_2024_Chris} for providing the symbols.
+We thank Professor Andrew Zisserman for his excellent suggestions and for reviewing the paper.
+We would also like to thank Jiaxing Zhong, Ta-Ying Cheng, Xinyu Hou, Qian Xie, Shaokai Ye, Daniel Schofield, Eldar Insafutdinov, Niki Amini-Naieni, Tomas Jakab and Anjun Hu for insightful technical discussion.
+We would like to thank \citep{3D_Recon_Survey_2024_Chris, deb2023} for using some of their symbols, templates and scripts.
 Additionally, Qianyi would like to thank Jian Zhou for his loving support.
-During this project, Qianyi Deng was supported by the UKRI's EPSRC ACE-OPS grant (EP/S030832/1), and Oishi Deb was supported by the UKRI's EPSRC AIMS CDT grant (EP/S024050/1). \end{acks}
+During this project, Qianyi Deng was supported by the UKRI's EPSRC ACE-OPS grant (EP/S030832/1), and Oishi Deb was supported by the UKRI's EPSRC AIMS CDT grant (EP/S024050/1).